You are here

 OR

-Assumes independent responsibilities in the Communication Development/Communication Disorder Program which may include supervision of support personnel and/or direction of a specific program(s) within the total department program;
+Assumes independent responsibilities in the Communication Development/Communication Disorder Program which may include supervision of support staff and/or students and/or direction of a specific program(s) within the total department program;

 OR